 Okay, here’s another dumb Star Wars-related nerditation.
-Pairing my love of astronomy and space with Star Wars, I was stirring my coffee this morning when it hit me: they totally could have used rocks as weapons in Star Wars.
-In fact, the more I think about it the more I wonder.
-Why *weren’t* there space rock weapons in Star Wars?
+Pairing my love of astronomy and space with Star Wars, I was stirring my coffee this morning when it hit me: they could have used rocks as weapons in Star Wars.
+Why are there no space rock weapons in Star Wars??

 I get that there is a case for Star Wars taking place in a technological ‘dark age,’ where little innovation took place.
 And yet, the desire for planetary destruction in a galactic war means that you’re looking for new ways to bring the pain to your enemy.

 The Empire could outfit a group of asteroids – as they did in ‘The Last Command’ – and set them on course for any planet they didn’t particularly like.
 Simple remote navigation, some thruster packs or even a hyperdrive motivator since they were able to build one big enough for the Death Star.